threefoldfoundation/tft-stellar/README.md

 ## Token statistics

-Token statistics can be seen on [https://tokenstats.threefoldtoken.com](https://tokenstats.threefoldtoken.com).
+Token statistics can be seen on [token statistics](https://statsdata.threefoldtoken.com/stellar_stats/api/stats)

 [A js-sdk script for getting statistics about  one of the tokens is also available](lib/stats/readme.md).